FrogboyMV/Magic/README.md

 So who likes magic?
 No one?
 Oh well, I guess I’ve got nothing to share then.
 Wait, what’s that?
 Oh, sorry.
 I’ve must have heard you wrong.
 You make RPGs, of course you like magic!
 Who doesn’t?
 And even if you don't, you'll still like this plugin.

 RPG Maker gives you some nice tools to build that RPG you’ve always wanted to make and the Skills system is fairly robust.
 But there’s a problem and it’s actually kind of a big one.
-All of the actor’s typically feel, well, samey.
+All of the actors typically feel, well, samey.
 I mean, I have this Fighter.
 He uses skills which cost MP to perform special attacks until his MP runs out.
 I also have a Mage.
 She uses skills which cost MP to cast spells until her MP runs out.
 In fact, all of my actors follow this same exact mechanic.
 It would be much cooler if actor of different flavor felt and played differently from one another and had their own unique mechanics to work with.
 There are plugins out there to change up the Skill system but you end up with the same issue.
 All of your actor now use this new system but your Fighter still functions pretty much the same as your Mage.
 You could try to add in several of these plugins that change the Skill system in different ways but that sounds like a risky proposition.
 Conflicts seem likely in this scenario.

 ![snap01](/img/snap01.PNG)